jurentie/old_portfolio/_posts/2018-07-23-how-i-started-my-blog.markdown

 I decided to go with the theme [so-simple](https://github.com/mmistakes/so-simple-theme) by [mmistakes](https://github.com/mmistakes).

-First, in your `Gemfile` replace the line `gem "jekyll", "~> 3.8.3"` with `gem "github-pages", group: :jekyll_plugins`. *Pay attention to the colons here, this tripped me up the first time through.*
+To get started, in your `Gemfile` replace the line `gem "jekyll", "~> 3.8.3"` with `gem "github-pages", group: :jekyll_plugins`. *Pay attention to the colons here, this tripped me up the first time through.*

 Run `bundle update` to verify that all gems are installed properly.